Adaptively profiling models with task elicitation: Limitations

 \section{Limitations}

-While each adaptive evaluation is relatively inexpensive, costing on the order of one million input tokens and 10k output tokens per evaluation with 40 datapoints, the size of our datasets are relatively limited and noisy.
-Likewise, while \cref{fig:num_examples} suggest difficulty and diversity do not hit diminishing returns when extended to 160 examples, we do not generate very-large scale datasets.
-Therefore, there may be limitations to the scope of adaptive evaluations that we will not encounter until much greater scale.
+Task elicitation requires on the order of a million input tokens and 10 to 100 thousand output tokens per evaluation for 50 successfully generated questions.
+Thus, the size of our generated datasets are relatively limited and noisy relative to standard benchmarks.
+Therefore, there may be limitations to the scope and diversity of task elicitations that we will not encounter until much greater scale.
 We leave this to future work.
-Similarly, while we run a very small-scale human evaluation to check alignment with judges, models are well-known to have biases \citep{chen-etal-2024-humans}.
+Regarding risks, while adaptive methods may improve the success of jailbreaking methods, the benefits to model understanding outweigh the incremental risk of adversary adoption.